ecommerce trust seals

 Flux Checkout Elements at the Checkout

-Add trust badges with Flux Checkout for WooCommerce
+How can you add trust badges with Flux Checkout for WooCommerce?

 If you want to add trust badges to your WooCommerce checkout, you can do it with Flux Checkout for WooCommerce